 - There Will be Blood (2007): Drinks the milkshakes of all others.

 - Waking Life (2001): Richard Linklater’s Boyhood earned a place on The New York Times list, and it is a worthy movie anchored by Patricia Arquette’s heart-wrenching performance as a mother we watch put her children before herself over the course of more than a decade then send off into the world.
-But to me, Boyhood lumbers a bit under the weight of its concept, and I think the probing and playful Waking Life is a more impactful and rewarding film.
+But to me, Boyhood lumbers a bit under the weight of its concept, and I think the probing and playful Waking Life is a more potent and rewarding film.

 - What We Do in the Shadows (2015): Brings fresh blood to the faux-documentary genre while gleefully pillaging a century’s worth of vampire movies.